Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 ## Orthographic Projection

-At Orthographic Projection the coordinates in the view space are linearly mapped to clip space coordinates and the clip space coordinates are equal to the normalized device coordinates, because the `w` component is 1 (for a cartesian input coordinate).
+At Orthographic Projection, the view space coordinates are linearly mapped to the clip space coordinates.
+The clip space coordinates are equal to the normalized device coordinates, because the `w` component is 1 (for a cartesian input coordinate).
 The values for left, right, bottom, top, near and far define a box.
 All the geometry which is inside the volume of the box is "visible" on the viewport.

 ![Orthographic Projection](image/OrthographicProjection.png)